badsyntax/react-seed/README.md

 ### Installing with yeoman

+1. `npm install -g yo`
-* First install the generator: `npm install -g generator-react-seed`
+2. `npm install -g generator-react-seed`
-* Use the generator like so: `yo react-seed`
+3. Use the generator like so: `yo react-seed`

 ## npm scripts